tauplatform/rhomobile-docs/docs/en/edge/guide/app_icon_splash.md

-# Application Icon and Splash Screen
+# Application Name, Icons and Splash Screen
 ## Application Name
 In the build.yml in your application folder there is an entry "name".
 This is the display name that the user will see on the device.
 Example: